hyperknot/openfreemap/README.md

 2. OFM is not something you can install on your dev machine.
 OFM is a deploy script specifically made to set up clean Ubuntu servers or virtual machines.
 It uses [Fabric](https://www.fabfile.org/) and runs commands over SSH.
 With a single command it can set up a production-ready OFM server, both for tile hosting and generation.

-   This repo is also Docker free.
+   This repo is Docker-free on purpose.
 If someone wants to make a Docker-based version of this, I'm more than happy to link it here.

 3. OFM does not promise worry-free automatic updates for self-hosters.
 Only use the autoupdate version of http-host if you keep a close eye on this repo.